 Do you remember the videotape format war in the 1980s – VHS vs Beta?
 If so, you’re probably groaning now.
 Well, there was a similar DNA chip war too and you didn’t even know it happened.
 As a result, today we use the Illumina chip.

 Anyone who was a Family Tree DNA customer and bought the early Family Finder test, you received a free upgrade when Family Tree DNA replaced their previous sequencer with the new Illumina model.
 I’m sure that set them back a pretty penny, both the replacement sequencer and all of those free upgrades.
 In any event, now that both 23andMe and Family Tree DNA use the same technology, their results can be compared.
 You can upload 23andMe results to Family Tree DNA and you can upload both results to GedMatch for private comparisons.

 We don’t know for sure what technology Ancestry is using, but it’s believed to be the Illumina platform.
-However, it’s a mute point at this juncture, because they do not provide customers with their data files to download.
+However, it’s a moot point at this juncture, because they do not provide customers with their data files to download.
 Genetic genealogists are hoping to change their minds in the future.
-Without this capability, all of the advanced analysis is impossibleL
+Without this capability, all of the advanced analysis is impossible.

 Ok, all of this said, how is this technology used to determine ethnicity?